mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 ## A challenge to Marxist orthodoxy

+&nbsp;
 What makes this event so interesting?

 To me, it shows where Marxism as the dominant social model, or <i>orthodoxy</i>, breaks down.

 In the case of The Red House, for most of us, our intuition <i>simply will not allow us</i> to view it through a Marxist lens; preferring instead an individual, psychological one. <i>Who</i> is William X. Nietzche?  <i>Why</i> does he believe he is a sovereign citizen?
 These are the questions we ought to be asking if we want to understand the situation.

-For many years now, Marxism (in the form of <i>identity politics</i>) has been the near-constant orthodoxy of the left.
+For years now, Marxism (in the form of <i>identity politics</i>) has been the near-constant orthodoxy of the left.

 Occasionally, in moments during the George Floyd protests, the Trump administration, LGBTQ+ issues, Hollywood transforming, etc., we have sometimes (or often) found our own intuition <i>clashing</i> with the orthodox perspective, which tells us everything is about race and class.

 When this clash happens, it creates an <i>uncomfortable feeling</i> -- we’re wired to dislike going against public opinion.

 If we decide 'not to rock the boat’ and hold our tongues, we <i>repress</i> this uneasy feeling.
 The feeling remains in our subconscious, waiting to be expressed.
-Eventually, it comes out forcefully the next time that we do feel empowered to challenge orthodoxy, when we have enough popular support.
+Eventually, it comes out forcefully the next time that we <i>do</i> feel empowered to challenge orthodoxy, when we have enough popular support.

-Eventually, after enough public support, criticizing the Kinneys and RHAZ protestors has now [become the new orthodox](https://www.reddit.com/r/Portland/comments/ka6umz/lack_of_critical_thinking_and_individual_opinions/gf8xnvq/).
+After gathering enough public support, criticizing the Kinneys and RHAZ protestors has [become the new orthodox](https://www.reddit.com/r/Portland/comments/ka6umz/lack_of_critical_thinking_and_individual_opinions/gf8xnvq/).

 In summary, the RHAZ is more <i>intuitively</i> viewed as a psychological issue about individuals than a socio-economic issue about class and race.

 ## The neurotic class

+&nbsp;
 Controversy acts like a sieve.

-Only a small percentage of overall protestors are still defending the RHAZ -- we might ask: what is special about this subset in particular?
+Only a small percentage of overall protestors are left defending the RHAZ -- we might ask: what is special about this subset in particular?
 As it turns out, these are the most <i>neurotic</i> of all the protestors.

-Neurosis, by my definition, is the willingness to challenge orthodoxy (and accept pain) as a <i>means of self-expression.</i>
+Neurosis, to me, is the willingness to challenge orthodoxy (and accept pain) as a <i>means of self-expression.</i>

-To these protestors, it is <i>more important</i> that they express themselves as revolutionaries than it is to follow the new orthodoxy, one which would make defending William X. Nietzche difficult.
+For these protestors, it is <i>more important</i> that they express themselves as revolutionaries than it is to follow the new orthodoxy, one which would make defending William X. Nietzche difficult.
 They continue to defend him, against intuition, even though it turns them into pariahs.

 This is a fairly common practice: people will often tolerate pain because it communicates something about how they imagine themselves -- for example, a “starving artist.”